Prof. Michael Triantafyllou

 Pablo Valdivia is a research scientist at the Center for Environmental Sensing and Modeling (CENSAM) division of the Singapore-MIT Alliance for Research and Technology (SMART).
 His current research interests involve designing, analyzing and creating novel mechatronic devices.

-Heather is a PhD Candidate in Mechanical Engineering in the MIT/WHOI Joint Program.
-A few of her research interests are utilizing seal whiskers as sensors, determining the effect of sweepback on marine animal fins, and studying stingray hydrodynamics.
-She enjoys music, being outside, and learning languages.
+Heather is a Ph.D.
+Candidate in Mechanical Engineering in the MIT/WHOI Joint Program.
+Her research has spanned utilizing seal whiskers as sensors, determining the effect of sweepback on marine animal fins, and studying stingray hydrodynamics.
+She enjoys uncovering the elegance of God's creation in nature and designing technologies inspired by those discoveries.

 James Schulmeister is a PhD candidate in Mechanical Engineering at MIT.
 He comes to MIT after studying Engineering Science (Mechanical) at Yale and teaching for a year as an International Fellow in the Mechanical Engineering Department at Ngee Ann Polytechnic in Singapore.
 He currently investigates active flow separation control strategies for improving maneuvering performance of ocean vehicles.

-Stephanie is a third year graduate student with the lab, making this her seventh year at MIT.
+Stephanie is a PhD candidate in Mechanical Engineering at MIT, and also completed her Bachelor's degree here.
 In the lab, she enjoys eating lunch with her lab mates, working collaboratively on her project, and thinking about graceful robots and animals.
 Outside the lab, Steph likes watching Dr. Who with her husband Matt, eating noodle soup, and sleeping.

-Amy is a third year graduate student in Mechanical Engineering at MIT, and her research interests involve hydrodynamic sensing, biomimicry of the lateral line in fish, and studying fish locomotion.
-Outside of research, Amy enjoys reading, running, salsa dancing, and designing pretty things.
+Amy is a PhD candidate in Mechanical Engineering at MIT, and her research interests involve hydrodynamic sensing, unsteady fluid dynamics, and controls and robotics.
+She came to MIT after completing her Bachelor's degree at Olin College of Engineering.
+Outside of research, Amy enjoys reading, running, dancing, and graphic design.

 Mohsen Asadnia is currently working towards packaging and characterization of bio-inspired MEMS pressure sensor arrays for underwater sensing applications.
 His research is founded by funded by Singapore-MIT Alliance for Research and Technology (SMART).
 His research interests are MEMS and NEMS, rugged electronics, sensor & actuator Microsystems and bioelectronics.